MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/setting-up-your-phone-system.md

 ## <a name="step-7-if-you-want-to-set-up-a-cloud-call-queue"></a>Etapa 7: se você quiser configurar uma fila de chamadas em nuvem

 As filas de chamadas na nuvem incluem Saudações que são usadas quando alguém liga para um número de telefone para sua organização, a capacidade de colocar automaticamente as chamadas em espera e a capacidade de Pesquisar o próximo agente de chamada disponível para lidar com a chamada enquanto as pessoas que chamam são ouvindo música em espera.
-Você pode criar uma fila de chamadas única ou múltiplas para a sua organização.
+Você pode criar uma ou várias filas de chamadas para sua organização.

 Before you can create and set up your call queues, you will need to get or transfer your existing toll or toll-free service numbers.
 After you get the toll or toll-free service phone numbers, they will show up in **Skype for Business admin center** > **Voice** > **Phone numbers**, and the **Number type** listed will be listed as **Service - Toll-Free**.
 To get your service numbers, see [Getting service phone numbers for Skype for Business and Microsoft Teams](/microsoftteams/getting-service-phone-numbers) or if you want to transfer and existing service number, see [Transfer phone numbers to Office 365](transfer-phone-numbers-to-office-365.md).

 > [!NOTE]
 > If you are outside the United States, you can't use the Skype for Business admin center to get service numbers.
 Go to [Manage phone numbers for your organization](manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md) instead to see how to do it from the outside of the United States.

-Para criar uma nova fila de chamadas, no **centro de administração do Skype for Business**, clique em filas de > **chamadas**de encaminhamento de **chamadas**, clique em **Adicionar novo**e siga as instruções na **etapa 3** da [criação de uma fila de chamadas em nuvem](/SkypeForBusiness/what-is-phone-system-in-office-365/create-a-phone-system-call-queue#step-3---create-a-new-call-queue).
+Para criar uma nova fila de chamadas, no **centro de administração do Skype for Business**, clique em**filas de chamadas**de **encaminhamento** > de chamadas, clique em **Adicionar novo**e siga as instruções na **etapa 3** da [criação de uma fila de chamadas em nuvem](/SkypeForBusiness/what-is-phone-system-in-office-365/create-a-phone-system-call-queue#step-3---create-a-new-call-queue).

 **Para obter mais detalhes sobre filas de chamadas, consulte [criar uma fila de chamadas na nuvem](/SkypeForBusiness/what-is-phone-system-in-office-365/create-a-phone-system-call-queue).**